PHPCSStandards/PHPCSStandards.github.io/wiki/Annotated-ruleset.xml.md

      <!--
-        Patterns can be specified as relative if you would like the relative path of the file, based on the path you pass on the command line, checked instead of the full path.
+        Patterns can be specified as relative if you would like the relative path of the file checked instead of the full path.
 This can sometimes help with portability.

+        The relative path is determined based on the paths you pass into PHP_CodeSniffer on the command line.
      -->
      <exclude-pattern type="relative">^/tests/*</exclude-pattern>
      <exclude-pattern type="relative">^/data/*</exclude-pattern>